This page provides a guide to the all the public footpaths that can be found in and around Martham.

 This is a list of the Footpaths, click on any you are interested in for detailed information:-

-Pratts Loke – Finally, one extra: There is a B.O.A.T.
-(Byway Open to All Traffic) that is a public right of way also known as Pratts Loke that links Hemsby Road to Somerton Road.
-Click HERE for details.
+No22 – Pratts Loke – This is a B.O.A.T.
+(Byway Open to All Traffic) that is a public right of way and links Hemsby Road to Somerton Road.